Welcome to our resource page!

 What do you mean by that?

 To ensure success, proactively discuss this intervention with your spouse before using it.
-Make an agreement for when either of you says “what do you mean by that?” that the other will stop, think about what he said, and then rephrase in a kind and gracious way.
+Make an agreement that when either of you says, “What do you mean by that?” the other will stop, think about what he said, and then rephrase in a kind and gracious way.

 Discuss One Issue At A Time

 When discussing conflict, only address the issue at hand.
 You should never bring up past issues.
 Think of this strategy as a way to start over.
-Resolving this current conflict the right way will extinguish repeating this same negative behavior in the future.
+Resolving this current conflict the right way will extinguish the repetition of this same negative behavior in the future.

 Is this a good time to talk?